 He continues: “We should seize the moment, as Black and brown communities.
 We should argue forcefully that we have to be at the front of the line after health-care workers.
 Black and brown communities should be very near the top for this vaccine once it's made available.”

 But Riley’s message faces a huge obstacle: distrust of the vaccinations among African Americans.
 According to a survey about vaccine hesitancy from the NAACP and the COVID Collaborative, 48 percent of Black Americans say that they know someone who has been hospitalized or died from the virus, yet just 14 percent say they mostly or completely trust that a vaccine will be safe.
-Other surveys and polls also show that Blacks are less likely than other groups to have faith in the vaccines, which is why many Black doctors across the country have embraced the challenge of promoting the vaccine as crucial for a community that has been hit disproportionately hard by the virus.
+Other surveys and polls also show that Black people are less likely than other groups to have faith in the vaccines, which is why many Black doctors across the country have embraced the challenge of promoting the vaccine as crucial for a community that has been hit disproportionately hard by the virus.

 “I feel like a weight is on our shoulders,” says Dr. Monique Hamilton, an OB-GYN in New Orleans.
 “We have to educate people so that we can get the community vaccinated.
 We have a big responsibility.”